Author: Jeff Bacon

 What to Do if You Are Being Denied Access

-If you are an unmarried father in the OKC area and the mother is blocking your time with your child, the worst move is retaliation.
+Are you an unmarried father in the OKC area?
+Is the mother blocking your time with your child?
+The worst move is retaliation.
 Anything you say or text can be used against you in family court.
 Here is the right sequence:

 1. Stay calm.
 Do not send angry messages, show up unannounced, or escalate.
 Keep the record clean.